 There’s nothing worse than waiting for cordless tools to fully charge.
 The wait seems to be agonizing, and time doesn’t seem to budge when there’s a job waiting that you’re itching to start.

-12-volt cordless drills and tools charge the fastest.
-This is because their batteries are smaller so they charge faster.
+Generally, 12-volt cordless drills and tools charge faster.
+This is because their batteries are smaller.
 If you are often charging your tools in a hurry, the 12-volt range will be best suited to you.

 Cordless drills and tools are expensive.
 Are you looking to save a little money?

 12-volt cordless drills and tools are generally less expensive than those with 18-volts.
 And the price difference is quite something.

 The great thing about 12-volt tools is that you get a great tool at a reasonable price.
 What more could you ask for?